mccanne/sharkfest/README.md

 > Steve... no one cares about your tech.
 What problem are you solving?

-* I couldn't really articulate yet, but I felt we were onto something.
 * I was stubborn and persevered.
+* I couldn't really articulate it yet, but I felt we were onto something.
 * We're just getting to the point where we can rationalize it all...

-In the meantime, we have anecdotal validation that this approach is _easier_, _better_, _faster_.
+In the meantime, we built use stuff and have anecdotal validation from our user community.

 > "Once my data is in Zed, everything is easy..." - Community User